zelikos/zeliblue/README.md

 For more about `just`, see [the manual](https://just.systems/man/en/).

-### refresh-default-flatpaks

-For existing installations to bring system flatpaks up-to-date with any additions/removals.
-This is a workaround until an automated solution is implemented.

 ### setup-davincibox

 Sets up a [davincibox](https://github.com/zelikos/davincibox) container with distrobox.
 Optionally takes "refresh" as a parameter to rebuild the container with the latest version of davincibox.